MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-permission-policies.md

 ### Working with app permission policies

-#### Can I control line of business (LOB) apps?

-Yes, you can use app permission policies to control the rollout and distribution of custom (LOB) apps.

 #### How do app permission policies relate to pinned apps and app setup policies?

 You can use app setup policies together with app permission policies.
 Pre-pinned apps are selected from the set of enabled apps for a user.
 Additionally, if a user has an app permission policy that blocks an app in their app setup policy, that app won't appear in Teams.

 #### Can I use app permission policies to restrict uploading custom apps (also known as sideloading)?

+Use org-wide settings in app permission policies to restrict uploading custom apps for your organization.

-To learn more about how to restrict uploading custom apps, see [Manage custom app policies and settings in Teams](teams-custom-app-policies-and-settings.md).
+To restrict specific users from uploading custom apps, use custom app policies.
+To learn more, see [Manage custom app policies and settings in Teams](teams-custom-app-policies-and-settings.md).

 #### Does blocking an app apply to Teams mobile clients?